fqassem/gbemulator/README.md

 The eagle-eyed of you will notice a section is missing.
 Where do addresses 0xFEA0 to 0xFEFF resolve?
 This section of memory is unused, so it's safely omitted.

 This memory map defines the structure of the memory architecture we'll be implementing.
 Instead of coding up every one of these sections, let's start with the bare minimum to get the Nintendo logo to display on screen - the memory architecture 'container', the BIOS, and the Video RAM.
+Next we'll create the hardware I/O memory section.
+Hardware I/O is necessary for the BIOS to run to completion.
+The BIOS (and GameBoy games) depend on timing information from this section of memory, so without it our program will infinitely loop.

-Next we'll create the processor, its registers, and the opcodes it needs to run the BIOS program.
+Next create the processor, its registers, and the opcodes it needs to run the BIOS program.
 Finally, we'll implement the display - both in memory and the actual display we'll use to run it in the browser.

 ## MMU
 The MMU (memory management unit) is what we will call the interface to all of these different memory components we will create.
 By themselves, the memory units can be thought of as nothing but bit buckets - simple arrays containing bytes.
 When the CPU reads an opcode and decodes it to an instruction, it's possible that the instruction needs to read from or write to one of these sections of memory.
 The MMU will will receive the command to read or write along with a memory address.
 If something needs to be written to memory, the value will be passed in as well.
 The MMU will make sure the correct section of memory is read from or written to using the memory map we defined above.